cnharrison/dice-witch/README.md

 - `!roll 4d10k2l`: Roll 4d10 and keep the lowest two rolls.

 - `!roll 4d10d1`: Roll 4d10 and disregard the lowest roll.
-- `!Roll 4d10d1h`: Roll 4d10 and disregard the highest roll
+- `!roll 4d10d1h`: Roll 4d10 and disregard the highest roll.

 ### Target success/failure AKA Dice pool
-Counts the number of dice that meet a criterion
+Counts the number of dice that meet a criterion.
 - `!roll 2d6=6`: Roll 2d6 and count the number of dice that equal six
 - `!roll 6d10<=4`: Roll 6d10 and count the number of dice that are less than or equal to four

 ### Critical success/failure
 This is an aesthetic feature that makes it super clear when a die has rolled the highest or lowest possible value.
 It makes no difference to the roll or its value.

-- `!roll 1d20cs`: Roll 1d20 and highlight if result is 20
+- `!roll 1d20cs`: Roll 1d20 and highlight if result is 20.
-- `!roll 5d20cs>=16`: Roll 5d20 and highlight if result is greater than 16
+- `!roll 5d20cs>=16`: Roll 5d20 and highlight if result is greater than 16.
-- `!roll 1d20cf`: Roll 1d20 and highlight result is 1
+- `!roll 1d20cf`: Roll 1d20 and highlight result is 1.

 ### Sorting

 Sorts the results of any of your rolls in ascending or descending numerical order.

-- `!roll 4d6`: Roll 4d6 and do not sort
+- `!roll 4d6`: Roll 4d6 and do not sort.
-- `!roll 4d6s`: Roll 4d6 and sort results in asending order
+- `!roll 4d6s`: Roll 4d6 and sort results in asending order.
-- `!roll 4d6sa`: Same as above
+- `!roll 4d6sa`: Same as above.
-- `!roll 4d6sd`: Roll 4d6 and sort results in descending order
+- `!roll 4d6sd`: Roll 4d6 and sort results in descending order.

 ## Math

 You can use add, subtract, multiply, divide, reduce, and use parenthesis as you please.
 You can also reduce, and use the following JS math functions: `abs, ceil, cos, exp, floor, log, max, min, pow, round, sign, sin, sqrt, tan`

-- `!roll d6*5`: Roll a d6 and multiply the reslt by 5
+- `!roll d6*5`: Roll a d6 and multiply the result by 5
-- `!roll 2d10/d20`: Roll 2d20 and add the result together, then roll a d20 and divide the two totals
+- `!roll 2d10/d20`: Roll 2d20 and add the result together, then roll a d20 and divide the two totals.
-- `!roll 3d20^4 `: Roll 3d20 and raise the result to the power of 4
+- `!roll 3d20^4`: Roll 3d20 and raise the result to the power of 4.
-- `!roll (4-2)d10`: Subtract 2 from 4 and then roll a d10 that many times
+- `!roll (4-2)d10`: Subtract 2 from 4 and then roll a d10 that many times .
-- `!roll sqrt(4d10/3)`: Roll 4d10, divide by three and calculate the square root
+- `!roll sqrt(4d10/3)`: Roll 4d10, divide by three and calculate the square root.

 ## Extras